hmc-cs111-spring2023/artifact-Aayush141/Documentation.md

 toString: Returns the IPA representation as a string.

-=~: Compares two PhonemicString instances for equality.
+=~ or ~=: Compares two PhonemicString instances for equality.

+↓  : Used to print the phoneme.
+IO operator
+↓| : Prints the phoneme in IPA case.
+IO operator
+↓× : Prints the phoneme in Xsampa case.
+IO operator

 Conversions and Extensions: